VISIT OUR ART STORE ▶

-Adding the bokeh effect is one of the most enchanting ways to bring depth and beauty to your art.
+Adding the bokeh effect is one of the most enchanting ways to bring depth and beauty to your watercolor art.

 Understanding the Bokeh Effect in Watercolor